core-wg/oscore/draft-ietf-core-object-security.md

 If the server accepts an Observe registration, a Partial IV MUST be included in all notifications (both successful and error).
 To protect against replay, the client SHALL maintain a Notification Number for each Observation it registers.
 The Notification Number is a non-negative integer containing the largest Partial IV of the received notifications for the associated Observe registration.
 Further details of replay protection of notifications are specified in {{replay-notifications}}.

 For notifications, the Inner Observe value MUST be empty (see Section 3.2 of {{RFC7252}}).
+The Outer Observe in a notification is needed for intermediary nodes to allow multiple responses to one request, and may be set to the value of Observe in the original CoAP message.
 The client performs ordering of notifications and replay protection by comparing their Partial IVs and SHALL ignore the outer Observe value.
-The Outer Observe in a notification is needed for intermediary nodes to allow multiple responses to one request.

 If the client receives a response to an Observe request without an Inner Observe option, then it verifies the response as a non-Observe response, as specified in {{ver-res}}.
 If the client receives a response to a non-Observe request with an Inner Observe option, then it stops processing the message, as specified in {{ver-res}}.

 A client MUST consider the notification with the highest Partial IV as the freshest, regardless of the order of arrival.
 In order to support existing Observe implementations the OSCORE client implementation MAY set the Observe value to the three least significant bytes of the Partial IV.